Storm Shadow is the RAF’s long-range stand-off precision-guided cruise missile used against high-value and hardened targets.

 The RAF describe the Storm Shadow Conventionally Armed Stand-Off Missile (CASOM) as;

-This long-range air-launched and conventionally-armed missile equips RAF Tornado GR4 squadrons and saw operational service in 2003 with 617 Squadron during combat in Iraq, prior to entering full service in 2004.
+This long-range air-launched and conventionally armed missile equips RAF Tornado GR4 squadrons and saw operational service in 2003 with 617 Squadron during combat in Iraq, before entering full service in 2004.

 Storm Shadow History